 MVRsimulation Terrain Tools for Esri® ArcGIS® version 2.0 contains the following new features and enhancements:

-- New Tile Set Layer feature, which provides the ability to use one or more terrain tiles as imagery and/or elevation source.
-With this feature you can use MVRsimulation’s existing tiles as part of your site’s terrain building effort, blended with your site’s own imagery and elevation source data.
+- New Tile Set Layer feature, which provides the ability to use a one or more terrain tiles as imagery and/or elevation source.
+With this feature you can use existing tiles built by MVRsimulation as part of your site’s terrain building effort, blended with your site’s own imagery and elevation source data.

 - CityEngine SDK integration, which provides compilation performance improvement with support for instancing and automatic LOD generation.